-As discussed further by market in the Sales by Geographic Region below, the Company has responded to COVID-19 pandemic conditions by adapting how it communicates with, services, and transacts with our Members and our Members have similarly adapted their DMOs and other activities.
-These responsive actions have varied by region and by market due to the differing market- and regional-specific impacts of the pandemic and the conditions and challenges unique to a particular market or region independent of the impacts of the pandemic.
+As discussed further by market in the Sales by Geographic Region below, we responded to COVID-19 pandemic conditions by adapting how we communicate with, service, and transact with our Members and our Members have similarly adapted their DMOs and other activities.
+These responsive actions have varied by region and by market due to the differing market- and regional-specific impacts of the pandemic.
 The factors described above help Members increase their business, which in turn helps drive Volume Point growth in our business, and thus, net sales growth.
-The discussion below of net sales details some of the specific drivers of changes in our business and causes of sales fluctuations during the year ended December 31, 2021 as compared to the same period in 2020, as well as the unique growth or contraction factors specific to certain geographic regions or significant markets within a region during these periods.
-Net sales fluctuations, both Company-wide and within a particular geographic region or market, are primarily the result of changes in volume, changes in prices, or changes in foreign currency translation rates.
+The discussion below of net sales details some of the specific drivers of changes in our business and causes of sales fluctuations during the year ended December 31, 2022 as compared to the same period in 2021, as well as the unique growth or contraction factors specific to certain geographic regions or significant markets within a region during these periods.
+Net sales fluctuations, both Company-wide and within a particular geographic region or market, are primarily the result of changes in volume, changes in foreign currency translation rates.
 The discussion of changes in net sales quantifies the impact of those drivers that are quantifiable such as changes in foreign currency translation rates, and cites the estimated impact of any significant price changes.
 The remaining drivers, which management believes are the primary drivers of changes in volume, are typically qualitative factors whose impact cannot be quantified.
 We use Volume Points as an indication for changes in sales volume.

-We expect the impact of the COVID-19 pandemic to impact our results of operations in future quarters and their comparability to prior periods, both on a consolidated basis and at the regional level.
-However, given the unpredictable, unprecedented, and fluid nature of the pandemic and its economic consequences, we are unable to predict the extent to which the pandemic and its related impacts will adversely impact our business, financial condition, and results of operations, including the impact it may have on our regions and individual markets.
-See the Sales by Geographic Region below for a more detailed discussion of the pandemic's impact on net sales for the year for each geographic region and individual market.
+COVID-19 pandemic conditions may continue to impact our results of operations in future quarters and their comparability to prior periods, both on a consolidated basis and at the regional level.
+In addition, global inflationary pressures, supply chain challenges and other non-pandemic factors such as geopolitical conflict may impact both our cost structures and our pricing, with potential sales volume impact.
+However, given the unpredictable, unprecedented, and fluid nature of these factors, we are unable to predict the extent to which they will adversely impact our business, financial condition, and results of operations, including the impact it may have on our regions and individual markets.
+As described further below, effective June 2022 most of our geographic markets instituted a 10% price increase across all product lines, and certain additional markets instituted this increase effective during the third quarter of 2022 as described below.
+We continue to examine our cost structure and assess potential incremental pricing actions in response to ongoing inflationary pressures.
+See the Sales by Geographic Region below for a more detailed discussion of the pandemic and price change impacts on net sales for the year for each geographic region and individual market.

-Financial Results for the Year Ended December 31, 2021 Compared to the Year Ended December 31, 2020
+Financial Results for the Year Ended December 31, 2022 Compared to the Year Ended December 31, 2021

-Net sales were \$5,802.8 million for the year ended December 31, 2021.
-Net sales increased \$261.0 million, or 4.7% (\$260.8 million, or 4.7% excluding Venezuela), for the year ended December 31, 2021 as compared to the same period in 2020.
-In local currency, net sales increased 3.3% (2.9% excluding Venezuela) for the year ended December 31, 2021 as compared to the same period in 2020.
-The 4.7% increase in net sales for the year ended December 31, 2021 was primarily driven by a 2.9% favorable impact of price increases (2.5% favorable impact excluding Venezuela), an increase in sales volume, as indicated by a 2.5% increase in Volume Points, and a 1.4% favorable impact of fluctuations in foreign currency rates (1.9% favorable impact excluding Venezuela), partially offset by a 2.6% unfavorable impact of country sales mix.
+Net sales were \$5,204.4 million for the year ended December 31, 2022.
+Net sales decreased \$598.4 million, or 10.3%, for the year ended December 31, 2022 as compared to the same period in 2021.
+In local currency, net sales decreased 5.4% for the year ended December 31, 2022 as compared to the same period in 2021.
+The 10.3% decrease in net sales for the year ended December 31, 2022 was primarily driven by a decrease in sales volume, as indicated by a 10.1% decrease in Volume Points, a 4.9% unfavorable impact of fluctuations in foreign currency exchange rates, and a 3.0% unfavorable impact of country sales mix, partially offset by a 7.9% favorable impact of price increases.